Extremality of Rational Tails Boundary Strata in $\overline{\mathcal{M}}_{g,n}$: Background on Effective Cones

-Unfortunately, there is no analog to Lemma \ref{lem:divisoronly} for higher codimension cycles, and its failure to generalize is in some ways responsible for our overall lack of information about cones of such classes.
-In these cases, more subtle techniques must be used, and of particular use to us is the notion of an \emphbf{index} of a cycle under a morphism.
+Unfortunately, there is no analog to Lemma \ref{lem:divisoronly} for higher codimension cycles, and its failure to generalize is partially responsible for the overall lack of information about cones of such classes.
+In these cases, subtler techniques must be used.
+Of particular utility is the notion of the \emphbf{index} of a cycle under a morphism.